drzelin/comp116-dzelin/pcaps/README.txt

 	Port Number: 80

 	Username:    jeff
 	Password:    asdasdasd
 	Protocol:    HTTP
 	Server IP:   54.191.109.23
 	Domain Name: ec2.intelctf.com
 	Port Number: 80

 17) The username seymour with password butts is not legitimate because the status code given was 403 Forbidden.
 Also the username jeff with password asdasdasd is not legitimate becuase the status code given was 401 Unauthorized.

-18)
+18) The lists of all of the IPs and associated domains are stored in ips_and_domains.txt in this directort.
+I used the command: tshark -r set3.pcap -q -z hosts,ipv4 > ips_and_domains.txt

 19) To verify successful username-password pairs, I checked the TCP streams to look for key words like 200, OK, or 403, and 401.
 If 200 and OK existed in the stream, then the username-password pairs were verified.

-20) I would tell the users to
+20) I would tell the users to use sites that encrypt their information.
+Therefore, even though people can get access to the pcaps that store their information, all of it will not mean anything because the username and password will not be directly stored as the string they type in.